If you wish to rent to a Section 8 family you should inform Regional Housing Authority (RHA) staff of the availability of your property.

 When do I get an inspection?

-The inspector will contact the landlord within 15 business days from the day the packet was submitted to our office.
+The inspector will contact the landlord within 15 days from the day the packet was submitted to our office.

 Does WPCOG Section 8 take care of screening tenants?